NISYSLAB/Emory-BMI-GSoC/README.md

 * Identical cross-language performance
 * Standardized unit tests

-* A report detailing the methodologies used and the performance of the model.
-* The model weights and code will be made publicly available on a platform such as GitHub.

 **Required Skills:**
 * Proficiency in Python and MATLAB.
 * A background in signal processing